Ray743/The-Seeker/Readme.md

   This ensures that every commit pushed to the server immediately updates the live system.
 * **Secure & Reliable:** API access is secured with **HTTPS** and **CORS** handling, with built-in monitoring and logging for automated troubleshooting.

+## 📌 Features in progress
+* Scrapers for extracting job postings for major companies in PNG that has their own job portals.
+* UI/UX Features.

 ---